 Since its beginning, T/F has served as a font of ideas, with most of them bubbling up on screen.
 But now non-filmmakers inject new ideas into the festival’s bloodstream and attempt to rearrange our worldviews.
 Rather than sequester these big thinkers to the fringes, we place them front and center, and sometimes invite them to jump on a soapbox for pre-film rants.
-We are re-inventing the idea of panels as more intimate conversations and playful show and tells.
-We’re also delving more deeply into the frontiers of interactive transmedia, showcasing artists and storytellers who’ve jumped the fences of traditional platforms.

 The festival panel is a tired tradition and T/F is doing its part to jettison them once and for all with our intimate Field Sessions.
 These close encounters between two (or three!) artists provide an unsurpassed intimacy that can’t be achieved in a multi-person panel.
-Each session is a deep dive into the ideas that shape nonfiction filmmaking in 2018 and will be live recorded for the True/False Podcast.
+Each session is a deep dive into the ideas that shape nonfiction filmmaking in 2019 and will be live recorded for the True/False Podcast.

 All Field Sessions take place in the Little Chapel at The Picturehouse, 204 S. Ninth St., and are free and open to the public.

 Friday, Mar 1 / 1:30pm-2:30pm

 Artist, researcher, and sonic ethnographer Ernst Karel has done post-production sound work on landmark nonfiction films like Leviathan, Manakamana, and Milford Graves: Full Mantis.
 He recently collaborated with director Brett Story on her widely anticipated new feature, The Hottest August.
 Together, they will walk-through a significant scene from the film and share their theories and practices of sound design.